Deceptive Beauty: Different Perspectives on Moroccan Architecture

-Deceptive beauty is a phenomenon we observed regularly in Morocco.
-It’s a pattern we first noticed while wandering the medina of Marrakech.
-Our guide describes this phenomenon as blind architecture: the beauty hidden behind every wall.
+The deceptive beauty of Moroccan architecture is a dynamic we first noticed while wandering the medina of Marrakech.
+Our guide described the phenomenon as blind architecture: the beauty hidden behind every wall.

-Certain structures–such as mosques or palaces–display outward beauty to the world around them.
-Meanwhile, many other buildings appear plain on the outside.
-Heavy wooden doors provoke curiosity.
+While certain structures—such as mosques or palaces—display outward beauty to the world around them, many buildings appear plain on the outside.
+Heavy, wooden doors provoke curiosity.
 Tall, windowless walls leave the curious traveler wondering, “what’s inside?”

-Most of the time, this question was left unanswered.
-But when we did have the opportunity to actually enter one of these buildings, we became awestruck by the splendor of Moroccan architecture, art, and attention to detail.
+Typically, this question was left unanswered.
+But when we did have the opportunity to actually enter one of these buildings, we were awestruck by the splendor of Moroccan architecture, art, and attention to detail.

-This idea of blind architecture certainly applies to the elegant riad that we called home for 3 nights.
-From the outside, the entryway to the riad is humble and unassuming.
-But inside, a gorgeous courtyard and ornate fountains decorate the internal space.
+This concept of blind architecture certainly applies to the elegant riad that we called home for 3 nights.
+From the outside, the entryway is humble and unassuming.
+But inside, a breathtaking courtyard decorates the internal space.

 Zellige tilework covers floors, walls and ceilings.
 Each tile is hand-carved.
 This type of skilled, precise craftsmanship dates back centuries.